 3 Panton St, London SW1Y 4DL http://www.kanada-ya.com

-Mamasons icecream is a funky little dessert shop in North London.
+Mamasons Dirty Icecream is a funky little dessert shop in North London.
 It does a range of Filipino treats including this very unusual hot chocolate made with Ube ice cream.
-Ube is a purple potato used widely in Filipino cooking and if you have never heard of it don’t worry you’re definitely not alone.
+Ube is a purple potato used widely in Filipino cooking and if you have never heard of it don’t worry as you’re definitely not alone.
 While it looks very pretty, let’s just say it is the most unusual taste and interesting drink you will ever come across.
 You just have to taste it for yourself!

 91 Kentish Town Rd, London NW1 8NY http://dirtyicecream.co.uk